 Auckland, The Good, the Bad, and Maybe no Ugly!

-One day in Auckland was more than enough for me…..Its a good city, its the centre of consumption in New Zealand!
+One day in Auckland was more than enough for me…..Its a good city, but its the centre of consumption in New Zealand!

 Every time I go there I’m astounded at the rate at which it is becoming a ‘bigger and better’ city, emulating the path of the great cities of the world, but also struggling to keep a bit of unique laid back ‘Kiwi-ness’.
 I can see the steep trajectory to the ‘That Success’, and with the average property price just have passed the $1 million dollar mark, and in a recent survey Auckland was ranked as the hottest property market in the world!
 Read here.